position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

     - **`InternalDrivingEvent`**: A specialized `DrivingEvent` _interface_ representing the events that are triggered by the system, such as the user going offline, triggering a stuck alert, or a timeout alert.
   - **`DrivenEvent`**: An _interface_ representing the base structure of a driven event, i.e. an event triggered by the system as a result of some system state change / action.

-The application services interfaces are presented in the following diagram, which presents only the main interfaces, leaving out the implementation classes.
+The application services and repositories are presented in the following diagram, which presents only the main interfaces, leaving out the implementation and the adapters classes.

 ```plantuml
 @startuml location-service-infrastructure